 As I talked about in my Anxiety Workbook: Breathe, I grew up feeling like I was just weird.
-I didn’t know social anxiety was a thing and even after I accepted that I had social anxiety, I still felt weird, because who is going to want to be friends with someone who has so much trouble being social.
-My social battery takes so long to recharge that I often feel like no matter how hard I’m trying I will inevitable fail.
+I didn’t know social anxiety was a thing and even after I accepted that I had social anxiety, I still felt weird, because who is going to want to be friends with someone who has so much trouble being social?
+My social battery takes so long to recharge that I often feel like no matter how hard I’m trying I will inevitably fail.

 In honor of Mental Health Awareness Month, I made this little challenge.

 Day One: Pick one of these things to do each day.

 But really you can pick anything to do daily that’s good for your mental health.
 I’m trying to journal every day this month.

 Day Two: Make a to-do list and add little things that you do every day.
 It’s so important that you see that even on bad days you’re doing such a great job.